karthikprabhun/python_practice/readme.md

 - Relationship between object and type.
 Understand circular relationship
 - how class is created under the hood ? when class MyClass: defined , python invoked type("MyClass", (base_classes,), class_dict)

+File:
+- OS module of Python provides a wide range of useful methods to manage files and directories
+- os.path is another module which provideds few more methods to manage files and directories
+- File object is created using open().
+File class defined methods to perform various operation on file.

 Difference against java